savitagup/901NodeIntro-1/Labs/Ch07-UsingExpress/Exercise03-AddErrorHandlingMiddleware/README.md

 	```

 ## Run the application
-1. Install Node dependencies `npm install` if running solution.
+1. At the same level as package.json, install the node dependencies `npm install`
-1. Run the server `nodemon server.js`
+1. Run the server `node server.js`
 1. Point a browser at the URL `http://localhost:3000`
-1. You should see the pages still working.
-If not fix any problems
+1. You should see the pages still working, now with error handling